JasonPollman/NoTpl/README.md

 - **partialCacheLifetime**:
   * The time (ms) to return a partial render (just executing the template's javascript function), rather than performing a full-render. *(default: Number.INFINITY)*
 - **fullCacheLifetime**
-  * The time (ms) that Spry will return the static cached output of a template rather than re-render it.
-Takes an integer value from 5 - Number.INFINITY.
-Note: The lower this setting, the higher the risk of an infinite loop if two template circularly reference each other (although unlikely). *(default: 2)*
+  * The time (ms) that NoTpl will return the static cached output of a template rather than re-render it.
+Takes an integer value *(default: 0 [0 = Never send just static, unless a circular reference is found])*
 - **output**:
   * Write the template output to file? *(default: false)*
 - **outputFormat**: